- Travel and Places»

 Konkan Railway, India's Amazing and Spectacular Railway Route

 Frankly speaking, I need to be a poet to describe the charm of Konkan rail route precisely.
 Sorry, I am not a poet.
 Yet I admit anyone becomes a poet when he makes a journey through this spectacular route on the Konkan coast of India.
 It is world’s one of the most amazing rail routes.
 A passage through the Konkan coast offers you some great travel experience.
 It is a romantic safari.
 Let's begin our pleasant journey now.
-Be cool and enjoy yourself.

 The Konkan Railway (KR) connects Mangalore, a major Town in Karnataka with Roha in Maharashtra.
 It is a short way to reach Mumbai, the Commercial Capital of Maharashtra and one of the Chief Metropolitan cities of India, from Mangalore.
 The route starts from Karnataka’s Kankanadi (better known as Mangalore Junction) and passes through Goa and Maharashtra.
 Udupi, Kundapura, Byndoor, Mookambika Road, Murudeshwar, Bhatkal and Gokarna, the famous tourist and religious spots in Karnataka and Madgaon of Goa and Ratnagiri of Maharashtra are some of the major stops or fascination you will find during your onward train journey to Mumbai.

 Throughout its total length of 741 km journey, you will experience the most amazing and spectacular scenery of the nature along the west coast of India and the other wonder of nature called ‘the Western Ghats’ or ‘Sahyadri’ hills.
-Plenty of tunnels and bridges are what make it a different rail route in India apart from other attractions.
-I have travelled almost the length and breadth of India but never have witnessed such a beautiful panorama as what Konkan coast offers.
+Plenty of tunnels and bridges are what makes it a different rail route in India apart from other attractions.
+I have traveled almost the length and breadth of India but never have witnessed such a beautiful panorama as what Konkan coast offers.
 I must admit that the Konkan even beats Kerala’s spectacular sceneries, a land known as the God’s Own Country.

 Google Map of Konkan Coast, Goa Region